alinstein/Depth_estimation/README.md

 ## Getting Started

-Model can be trained using the IPYTHON file "train_mobilenetv2.ipynb".
+*Model can be trained using the IPYTHON file "train_mobilenetv2.ipynb".

-*
+Download the dataset and give the location of dataset.
+Change the following according to needs: batch_size, epochs, lr (learning rate).
+Load the pretrained model if needed.

-IPYTHON file "test_img.ipynb" can be used to generate the depth image on pretrained model.
+*IPYTHON file "test_img.ipynb" can be used to generate the depth image on pretrained model.
+Give the location for the dictionary of images to be converted.
+Load the pretrained model

 IPYTHON file "test_video.ipynb" can be used to generate the depth video on pretrained model.
+Give the location for the dictionary of images to be converted.
+Load the pretrained model

 For pretrained models see below.

 ## Data